You are hereHome › Apply

 - Education (Freshman preferred admission, Junior regular admission)

-Four units admit students at the end of the freshman or sophomore years:
+Two units admit students at the end of the freshman or sophomore years:

 Not surprisingly, you'll find that while our admissions process is highly selective, it also is personalized, comprehensive, and fair.
 Your grades are important, but we also evaluate your application on the overall person that you are -- your potential for leadership and innovation, your passions, and your dreams for tomorrow.